 The difference between the reconstructed breast and the remaining breast may be seen when you are nude.
 It will not look the same, and you will likely have scarring, although it will fade over time.
 Ask your plastic surgeon to show you pictures of the results of the different types of reconstruction you are considering.
 Most plastic surgeons will have picture books.

 Reconstructed breasts do not have the same feeling and sensation as natural breasts.
-Talk with women who have had the type of reconstruction you are considering on our Discussion Boards.
+Talk with women who have had the type of reconstruction you are considering in our private Facebook groups.
 Although no surgery can make your breasts look the same as they did before, or erase the pain caused by your breast cancer diagnosis, for some women reconstruction can be a tool to restoring a sense of normalcy.

 Reconstruction is not for everyone.
 There are plenty of women who choose not to have reconstruction and are happy with their decision.
 If you want to have the appearance of a breast mound in swimsuits or clothing, without reconstruction, you may wear prostheses that fit into a pocket sewn into your bra or swimsuit.
 These prosthesis are soft and can be made of silicone, foam or fiberfill.